A. S. Dulat: Career

-Born in a Dulat Jat family in 1965, Dulat joined the Indian Police Service from Rajasthan Cadre and in March 1969, joined the Intelligence Bureau.
+Born in a Sikh Dulat family, Dulat joined the Indian Police Service from Rajasthan Cadre in 1965, and in March 1969, joined the Intelligence Bureau.
 He was educated at Bishop Cotton School, Shimla and graduated from Panjab University, Chandigarh.

-Dulat served in Kashmir as Joint Director in the Intelligence Bureau from 1988 to 1990 which was arguably the most troublesome time in the valley.
-His interception into Kashmir politics in 1990 was through Shabir Shah, whom he termed as "big daddy of militants", having international links.
-Dulat then moved to Intelligence Bureau where he was promoted to the rank of Special Director.
+He served in Kashmir as Joint Director in the Intelligence Bureau from 1988 to 1990 which was arguably the most troublesome time in the valley.
+His entered Kashmiri politics in 1990 through Shabir Shah, whom he called "big daddy of militants."
+He then moved to Intelligence Bureau where he was promoted to the rank of Special Director.
 In 1999, he became chief of Research and Analysis Wing until his December 2000 retirement.

-In 2015, he came to the center-stage of a lot of media speculation on account of his book Kashmir: The Vajpayee Years.
+Post retirement

+His 2015 book Kashmir: The Vajpayee Years, earned media attention.
 In 2018, he co-authored The Spy Chronicles: RAW, ISI and the Illusion of Peace with Asad Durrani, former head of the Inter-Services Intelligence.

+Dulat has criticised Ajit Doval, the National Security Advisor, by calling Doval "hawkish" for his hardline position on handling border disputes with China.
+In Dulat's book, A Life In The Shadows: A Memoir, published in 2022, a full chapter was focused on Doval strategy of "muscular power" in Kashmir.
+In 2023, he also criticised Doval's doctrine for handling the Kashmir conflict with Pakistan.